 Universe at work – I wanted to go to Cirque du Soleil and now they put free clips online! 🙂

 Day 22.
 Jaya Jagadisha Hare.

-We are all suffering and during this time more than usual 😦
+Volunteering on HearMe made me realise we are all suffering and now more than usual 😦

 I offer all negative stuff to Kali, to the fire, to the light – it works.